karl-mantle/victoria-3-cenj/README.md

 The main idea for this came from a mod I started and never finished over a decade ago for Victoria II and the New Nations Mod for Victoria II.

-## Current Features
+## Current and Upcoming Features

+"*" is applied to upcoming features.

 ### Countries

-- 140+ new countries that can be formed or released throughout Europe and the New World
+- 150+ new countries that can be released, formed or exist at game-start.
-- Several new states
+- Several new states including Brabant, Liguria*, Verona*, Greater London*, East Midlands*, etc.

 ### Culture and Religion

-- Dozens of new cultures
+- 40+ new cultures including German, Italian, French minors and various other minor cultures.
-- Several new religions added
+- Examples include: Franconian, Baltic German, Sicilian, Irish-American, Pontic Greek, etc.
+- New religions such as Anglican* and Reformed (Calvinist)*
-- Large pan-national cultures have been further broken down and will automatically assimilate into their parent culture
+- Italian, French and German cultures have been balkanised somewhat and will merge into their national and pan-national cultures, e.g. Low Saxons > North German > German provided they exist.
 - New cultures for diasporas in the New World disconnected from their homeland
 - Migration waves should now be larger and more frequent with discrimination having a larger effect
 - Increased assimilation and conversion rates as well as chunk size